przemyslawj/mockito-intellij-plugin/README.md

-**I stopped supporting the plugin, please feel free to fork the project.**
+**I stopped supporting the plugin, please feel free to fork the project.
+Please consider using https://plugins.jetbrains.com/plugin/12833-junit-5-mockito-code-generator as an alternative.**

 Intellij plugin for generation of Mockito code in unit tests